 High school students 16 years of age and older can enroll in regularly scheduled college credit division classes at KCC, or can enroll in courses exclusively for dual enrollment students at a local high school.

 Through this program, students earn college credit before graduating from high school.

 Dual credit opportunities are also available at several local high schools.
 Dual credit allows high school students to earn both high school and college credit simultaneously.
-Credit awarded towards high school graduation is at the discretion of the student's high school.
+Credit awarded toward high school graduation is at the discretion of the student's high school.
 Contact your guidance counselor about how to earn dual credit.